 We believe that there is the continued risk of lessee defaults in 2013.
 While shipping lines were generally successful in raising freight rates on the major trade lanes during 2012, most rates have subsequently declined.
 Additionally, excess vessel capacity due to new ship production and the re-activation of previously laid up vessels will continue to be a factor in 2013.
 High fuel costs also continue to impact the financial performance of shipping lines.
 Most major shipping lines reported improved financial performance in 2012 from the large losses suffered in 2011, but profits have been modest and not consistent.
 While containerized trade grew modestly in 2012, it was not sufficient to fully utilize the increased vessel capacity and some trade lanes experienced trade declines.
-Existing excess vessel capacity and continue to face heightened risk that our financial performance and cash flow could be severely affected by defaults by our customers.
+Existing excess vessel capacity and continued new vessel deliveries are expected to continue to pressure freight rates for some time.
+As a result we continue to face heightened risk that our financial performance and cash flow could be severely affected by defaults by our customers.